Shelley Avny, PhD

 Inspired by a former supervisor who was relentless in his therapeutic efforts, Dr. Avny strives to identify ways to optimize treatment outcomes for youth with anxiety disorders.
 She is not only committed to reducing symptoms, but also to improving functioning with friends, at school, and with family.
 She is particularly interested in identifying mechanisms to translate the progress made in sessions to the real world.

-In her free time, Dr. Avny enjoys seeing friends and family, trying new restaurants, traveling, and attending the unique activities and events that NYC has to offer.
+In her free time, Dr. Avny enjoys seeing friends and family, trying new restaurants, and traveling.